 Summer Research Scholars

 The Summer Research Scholars (SRS) program supports students in collaborative research and creative projects supervised by W&L faculty.
 The program aims to encourage the development of research techniques within a particular discipline, to promote the active acquisition of knowledge, and to stimulate student interest in inquiry.
 It is also intended to aid undergraduate faculty in their research activities by providing student researchers for whom the projects will be meaningful and educationally valuable.
-The supported work is carried out during the summer months and is open to students of all disciplines.
+The supported research is carried out during the summer months and is open to students of all disciplines.

 Faculty SRS Proposal Process